Niva Bupa (Max Bupa) Health Insurance vs ICICI Lombard Health Insurance

 ICICILombard offers a top-up insurance plan called the ‘Health Booster Cover.’
 Some key features include:

 - Meant to safeguard you from the financial burden of any unforeseen and unexpected health conditions

 - Lifetime renewability offered at no extra cost

-Now that the basics of the Max Bupa and ICICILombard Health Insurance comparison have been laid out, your next step should include assessing your needs and picking the right plan accordingly.
+Now that the basics of the Niva Bupa (Max Bupa) and ICICILombard Health Insurance comparison have been laid out, your next step should include assessing your needs and picking the right plan accordingly.

-FAQs: Max Bupa Vs ICICI Lombard Health Insurance Plan Comparison
+FAQs: Niva Bupa (Max Bupa) Vs ICICI Lombard Health Insurance Plan Comparison

 Can I claim tax benefits on either of these plans?